rapidsai/deployment/source/cloud/gcp/gke.md

   --node-labels="gke-no-default-nvidia-gpu-device-plugin=true"
 ```

 With this command, you’ve launched a GKE cluster called `rapids-gpu-kubeflow` with nodes of type `a2-highgpu-2g`, which has two A100 GPUs.
-GKE's automatic GPU driver installation and default NVIDIA GPU device plugin are disabled so that the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/google-gke.html) can configure the GPU stack that RAPIDS needs.
+GKE's automatic GPU driver installation and default NVIDIA GPU device plugin are disabled so that the [NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/google-gke.html) can configure the GPU stack required by the libraries.

 ````{note}
 After creating your cluster, if you get a message saying